 IGF-1 stands for insulin-like growth factor-1.
 It is a growth hormone that controls growth and development in both cows and people but each species has very different rates of growth.
 IGF-1 in cow's milk makes us produce more of our own IGF-1.
-Even small increases in our levels of IGF-1 increase the risk of several common cancers, including breast, prostate, lung and colon.

-Higher intakes of milk and dairy products are linked to raised levels of IGF-1 (Malekinejad and Rezabakhsh, 2015).
-For example, increasing cow's milk intake from 200 to 600ml a day produced a 30 per cent increase in IGF-1 in young boys (Hoppe et al., 2004).

-Whereas vegetable and fruit consumption, particularly tomatoes, are linked to lower levels of IGF-1.
+Even small increases in our levels of IGF-1 increase the risk of several common cancers, including breast, prostate, lung and colon (Malekinejad and Rezabakhsh, 2015; Melnik and Schmitz, 2017).
+Higher intakes of cow's milk and dairy products are linked to raised levels of IGF-1 (Romo Ventura et al., 2020; Melnik, 2021).
+For example, increasing cow's milk intake from 200 to 600 ml a day produced a 30 per cent increase in IGF-1 in young boys (Hoppe et al., 2004).
+Whereas, vegetable and fruit consumption is linked to lower levels of IGF-1.
 Not surprising then that vegans have lower levels of IGF-1 circulating in the blood (Allen et al., 2000; Allen et al., 2002).

-The research is clear - cow's milk and dairy products increase levels of IGF-1, which in turn increase the risk of many cancers (Butler, 2014).

-PUS IN MILK

-Another undesirable in milk is pus (yes, that creamy-green stuff that oozes out of infections)!
+The research is clear - cow's milk and dairy products increase levels of IGF-1, which in turn increase the risk of many cancers.
+PUS IN MILK Another undesirable component in milk is pus (yes, that creamyyellow stuff that oozes out of infections)!
 Milk containing up to 400 million pus cells per litre is legally allowed to be sold for human consumption - even higher levels in goat's milk.
 Why so much?
-Because modern, intensive dairy farming ensures that 30 per cent of British dairy cows have mastitis - a painful infection of the udders - at any given time.
+Because modern, intensive dairy farming ensures that 30 per cent of British dairy cows have mastitis - a painful infection of the udders.
 Pus is a product of the cow's almost constant fight against bacterial invasion and some of it finds its way into her milk.

-Next are some of the health problems linked to dairy foods together with a sample of the scientific research that unearthed them
+Next are some of the health problems linked to dairy foods together with a sample of the scientific research that unearthed them.